sony/nmos-cpp/README.md

 ## Starting the nmos-node service

 The node service is also controlled by a .json config file that sets the ports for web, service and details of the senders and receivers to be created.
+For websockets, both a sender and receiver are created for each specified websocket.

 user@vm2:~/nmos-dpb/Development/build$ more config.json <br />
 ```json